 Del Taco was founded in 1964 in Yermo, California.
-The business experienced tremendous success in the California market, and a few Western cities.
-The original trio of owners sold Del Taco to private investors in 1976.
-This was followed by the 1977 sale of franchising and development rights to W.R.
+The business experienced tremendous success in the California market, along a few cities in Western states.
+The original owners sold Del Taco to private investors in 1976 this was followed by the 1977 sale of franchising and development rights to W.R.
 Grace & Company, anywhere stores had not yet been built.
 W.R.
 Grace was a chemical company; this influenced their decision to manage Del Taco through a subsidiary.
 This essentially created two Del Taco corporations.
-One (Del Taco Inc.) with claims to territory in California.
+One (Del Taco Inc.) with claims to territory in California, and other cities where locations had already been franchised.
 The other (Del Taco Restaurants of Dallas, TX) held claims everywhere else.

-Being outside of the original franchising area, Texas was under the aforementioned second Del Taco.
+Being outside of the original franchise area, Texas was under the aforementioned second Del Taco.
 The company first arrived in Houston in the summer of 1978 with the establishment of a regional office.
-Being a chemical company at heart, the original HQ was in a quite industrial area at 16720 Hedgecroft Drive.
-The first location to open would come only a few months later in November.
-The 1915 Mangum location opened in early November 1978 and was quickly followed by the Richmond and Main location.
-All restaurants were designed based off a simplified version of the California’s Del Taco buildings.
+Being a chemical company at heart, the original HQ was in a booming new office area which was part of Greenspoint (16720 Hedgecroft Drive).
+The first restaurant to open (1915 Mangum) would open only a few months later in early November.
+This was quickly followed by the Richmond at Main location.
+All restaurants designs were based off a simplified version of the California’s Del Taco buildings.

 It was apparent from the start that Del Taco, knew winning Houston would mean taking on Taco Bell.
-A relatively established chain in Texas at the time, Taco Bell made their debut in Houston in 1967.
+Which was already an established chain in Texas at the time, having made their debut in Houston over 10 years prior.
 Many of the first Del Taco locations were placed near to popular Taco Bell locations.
-These stores would make up the bulk of the first Del Tacos to open in Houston.
+These “knockoff locations” would make up the bulk of the first Del Tacos to open in Houston.
 The second wave of restaurants hit smaller cities around Houston that lacked a Taco Bell or in some cases even a strong fast food presence.
 The third wave of growth focused on new developments around the Houston area, and trying to beat Taco Bell to them.

 One of the first cracks to show was an issue with keeping staff.
 This seemed to be a problem at most locations, and generally throughout the chain.
-They had constant classified ads long after expansion had ended.
+They had a constant posting for jobs long after expansion had ended.
 Mostly seeking replacement staff with little details.
 Specifically, management seemed to be the biggest hole to fill.
 The frequency of the for-hire posts would increase closer to the chain’s exit from the Houston market.